 And why, ultimately, did the religious leadership of the day determine to end the work of the man from Galilee?

-With this first in a series of articles, we begin a fascinating journey through the life and times of Jesus Christ—a journey that will at times surprise you and probably change your perceptions of original Christianity.
+With this first in a series of articles, we begin a fascinating journey through the life and times of Jesus Christ—a journey that will at times surprise you and probably change some of your perceptions.

-For centuries many scholars and teachers have misunderstood and led others to misunderstand the practice of early Christians.
-How did the earliest followers of Jesus practice the faith He delivered?
+For centuries many scholars and teachers have misunderstood and led others to misunderstand the practice of the earliest followers of Christ.
+How did they practice the faith He delivered?
 How should Christians today follow their leader?

 Galilee of the Strangers

 As we begin our journey, let’s get our geographic bearings.
 Jesus grew up in Galilee, a territory to the north of Judea.
 It was located at the intersection of trade routes linking the eastern Mediterranean Sea coast with Damascus in Syria and the lands beyond.
 Its name in the Aramaic language of Jesus’ time was Galil hagoim—Galilee of the strangers—because along its network of roads passed all manner of peoples.
 These were the surroundings of Jesus’ youth, the places where His father, Joseph, worked as a carpenter.

 Near Nazareth was the regional capital city of Sepphoris.
 Among its ruins today are the remains of a much later fort built around 1260 by the Crusaders.
 It stands at the top of a hill that dominates the countryside—a now-silent reminder that centuries after the death of Jesus of Nazareth, other strangers continued to crisscross Galilee’s productive landscape.
 The Crusaders were drawn not by trade but by religious fervor—Christians seeking to win back their lost holy places from the followers of Mohammed.